-Correspondingly, evolution that is integral is greater than evolution that is not.
-The latter can be described as disintegrative.
-Here processes run side by side and the individual aspects are dissociated (split off).
+Correspondingly, an evolution that is integral is greater than evolution that is not.
+The simple progression of time with no real integration can be described as disintegrative.
+Processes run side by side and are not coordinated, but dissociated (split off).

-So then, integral evolution is a process that strives for the physiological and optimal functioning of our individual parts.
-All our control systems need this functional capability so that they can then network with each other and subsequently transform us as humans.
+So then, Integral Evolution is a process that strives for the physiological and optimal functioning of our individual parts together.
+All our control systems need to be at optimal function in order to network with each other and subsequently transform us as humans.

-Only when the interaction of all our biological, emotional, mental and spiritual parts is functioning can personality development take place.
+Only when the interaction of all our biological, emotional, mental, and spiritual parts is functioning can personality development really begin to take place.

-If alchemical transformation is to take place, the process will not be arbitrary.
+If alchemical transformation is to take place, the process can not be arbitrary.

 What we need to remember is that the order and method of “preparation” is as important as the ingredients.
 Nothing else basically says ontogenesis, the doctrine of the evolution of the individual.
 Evolution takes place in steps that need to happen in a specific order.
 They are determined by the human blueprint, commonly associated with our genes.

 Our “three brains” (triune brain theory) are a very good example of this.
-Here evolution has designed our brain development as a building block, with the first building block we develop being responsible for our immediate survival (reptilian).
-The next development of our brain leads to alimentary behaviour and reproduction (palaeomammalian).
-Finally, the third brain (neomammalian) leads to strategic thinking, planning and higher forms of communication.
+Here evolution has designed our brain development as a building block.
+With the first building block, we develop being responsible for our immediate survival (reptilian).
+The next development of our brain leads to alimentary behavior and reproduction (palaeomammalian).
+Finally, the third brain (neomammalian) leads to strategic thinking, planning, and higher forms of communication.
 The neomammalian brain is the standard mode for a developed individual.
-If, however, situations arise where a good plan and fine words are no longer helpful, we resort if necessary to our reptilian brain, which is controlled by instinct: it leads to fight or flight, in the last instance also to death.
+If, however, situations arise where a good plan and fine words are no longer helpful, we resort, if necessary, to our reptilian brain, which is controlled by instinct: it leads to fight or flight, in the last instance also to tonic immobility (playing possum).
 2Triune Brain Theory and its current representative Steven Porges with his Polyvagal Theory, https://en.wikipedia.org/wiki/Triune_brain,

 Ultimately, control systems are what allow this nested system.
-Once a control system has developed for itself, it is networked and thus provides the basis for growth for a control system that has not yet been developed, with the sequence being determined by our genes.
+Once a control system has developed for itself, it connects with the whole organism and thus provides the basis for growth for a control system that has not yet been developed, with the sequence being determined by our genes.

 In principle, this flexibility is already the first step towards tapping our full potential by being able to draw on everything that is within us.
 Real alchemical change occurs when we bring these talents into the world in our own way.